-Catlin met The White Cloud, not in the U.S., but in Victorian London, when the Indian chief and his family were touring Europe as part of P.T.
+Catlin met The White Cloud, not in the U.S., but in Victorian London, when the Indigenous chief and his family were touring Europe as part of P.T.
 Barnum’s traveling circus from 1843 to 1845.
-The dancing Indians were a featured act in Barnum’s “Greatest Show on Earth” which showcased what Barnum believed to be rare cultural curiosities from all over the world.
+The Indigenous dancers were a featured act in Barnum’s “Greatest Show on Earth” that showcased what Barnum believed to be rare cultural curiosities from all over the world.

 I love the Indians for their dignity, which is natural and noble.
 Vanity is the same all the world over.
 Good looks in portraiture and fashions, whatever they are—crinoline of the lip or crinoline of the waist (and one is as beautiful and reasonable as the other), or rings in the nose or rings in the ears, they are all the same.George Catlin, Episodes from “Life among the Indians” and “Last Rambles,” (New York: Dover Publications: 1997), p.
 251

 However, Catlin’s portrayal of The White Cloud, in his resplendent warrior regalia, stands in sharp contrast to the squalid way in which Barnum treated him.
-Indian performers during the nineteenth century, whether they were with Buffalo Bill’s “Wild West Show” or P.T.
+Indigenous performers during the nineteenth century, whether they were with Buffalo Bill’s “Wild West Show” or P.T.
 Barnum’s circus, were by and large cruelly exploited.
-In an 1843 letter to the collector and cultural historian Moses Kimball, founder of the Boston Museum, Barnum writes of the challenges of including Indians in his act while denigrating them:
+In an 1843 letter to the collector and cultural historian Moses Kimball, founder of the Boston Museum, Barnum writes of the challenges of including Indigenous people in his act while denigrating them:

-Barnum’s view of the Indians in his employ is the opposite of Catlin’s portrayal of The White Cloud, which brings out this man’s inherent grace and dignity.
+Barnum’s view of the Indigenous individuals in his employ is the opposite of Catlin’s portrayal of The White Cloud, which brings out this man’s inherent grace and dignity.

 The necklace is the costume’s pièce de résistance, the aspect that signifies that The White Cloud is indeed the chief of his tribe.
 Catlin added the hazy blue sky in the background from his own imagination—the portrait was actually painted indoors in a draughty studio in London.

-Catlin’s portrayal of Indian chiefs galvanized the imagination of a generation of European writers such as George Sand, Charles Baudelaire, and J.M.
-Barrie, whose Indians in Peter Pan are derived in part from Catlin’s portraits.
-Yet underneath the images of plumed warriors and braves there was a sense of underlying sadness and determination to document a vanishing way of life.
+Catlin’s portrayal of Indigenous chiefs galvanized the imagination of a generation of European writers such as George Sand, Charles Baudelaire, and J.M.
+Barrie, whose Indigenous characters in Peter Pan are derived in part from Catlin’s portraits.
+Yet underneath the images of plumed warriors and bold individuals there was a sense of underlying sadness and determination to document a vanishing way of life.
 “We travel to see the perishable and the perishing,” Catlin wrote in his journal in the 1830s.
-“To see them before they fall.”5
+“To see them before they fall.”

 Catlin’s portraits today

-It is difficult to look at Catlin’s The White Cloud today without overlaying our knowledge of the oppression and violence Indian peoples suffered over hundreds of years.
+It is difficult to look at Catlin’s The White Cloud today without overlaying our knowledge of the oppression and violence Indigenous peoples suffered over hundreds of years.
 Nevertheless, it’s important to remember that during Catlin’s time, painting was an important means that Europeans used to record and preserve the changing status of Native Americans.
-The cultural historian Richard Slotkin said, “Catlin tried to deal with the ephemeral quality of the wilderness—the fact that white men were destroying it as they were trying to appropriate it.”6 The Indian, to Catlin, represented a beautiful, primordial aspect of America endangered in the face of industrialization and westward expansion.
+The cultural historian Richard Slotkin said, “Catlin tried to deal with the ephemeral quality of the wilderness—the fact that white men were destroying it as they were trying to appropriate it.”
+The Indigenous person, to Catlin, represented a beautiful, primordial aspect of America endangered in the face of industrialization and westward expansion.